jamsiedaly/autometricsj/README.md

-# autometricsj
+# Autometricsj

 Autometrics is an observability micro-framework built for developers.
 It makes it easy to instrument any function with the most useful metrics: request rate, error rate, and latency.
 Autometrics uses instrumented function names to generate Prometheus queries so you don’t need to hand-write complicated PromQL.

 This is an implementation of Autometrics in Java.
-This implementation is built with AspectJ and is built to integrate with spring boot and micrometer.
+This implementation is built with AspectJ and is built to integrate with Spring Boot and Micrometer.

 ## Usage
-To add autometrics as a dependency
+To add Autometrics as a dependency
 ```xml
 <dependency>
   <groupId>com.autometrics.bindings</groupId>